Lines now open

 We understand that every journey is different and not everyone has the time or wants to study a degree full time on campus.
 As an alternative, our Management for Health and Social Care Degree Pathway is an online course that consists of the first and second year of a bachelor’s degree in the subject.
 Being online, it enables you to start completing your degree from home and by removing set lectures and timetables, you can study in your free time.

-Not only does this make our degree pathways incredibly flexible, but it also often means you can get on the way to your final year in as little as 9 months.
+Not only does this make our degree pathways incredibly flexible, but it also often means you can get on the way to your final year much faster than would be possible at university.
 This can also be completed online through our nominated university.

 If that wasn’t enough, taking this route means you can get your entire bachelor’s degree in health and social care for under £10,000 – a fraction of the cost via the traditional route!

-So, if you’re ready to get qualified for a professional career in health and social care services on your terms, check out our degree pathway below!
+So, if you’re ready to get qualified for a professional career in health and social care services on your terms, check out our degree pathway below by downloading our FREE Online Degree Pathway faculty brochure!

 start your journey today cta